Learn How High-Impact Channel Incentive Programs can lead to Mutual Vendor/Partner Success

 5.)
 Disengagement with Partner Portal

-Partners are intimidated due to plethora of options, logging in only for “as needed” basis
+Partners are intimidated due to a plethora of options, logging in only for “as needed” basis

 In order to avoid the previous challenges so often found in channel marketing, your channel incentive programs must be relevant to the strengths/weaknesses of each partner.